 Pre-pandemic, dim sum was New York’s most exciting dining prospect.
 Hordes headed to Chinatown to flag down the handcarts piled with steamers of juicy dumplings.
 Post-pandemic, all that’s missing are the crowds, which used to reach fever pitch on weekends.

 Golden Unicorn sits upstairs in a nondescript office building.
 It’s famous for luscious pork buns styled like piglets, bite-sized spare ribs and shrimp shumai.
 All of it perfect for small hands and tempting enough for picky eaters.
 Kids love watching the little motorised carts circulating the room, and their eyes widen when waiters carves crispy roast duck at the table.
 Leave space for egg tart desserts.
 Alternatively, walk four minutes to the Original Chinatown Ice Cream Factory for a scoop of lychee or black sesame.
 If you’re keen to know more about this historic part of Lower Manhattan – of course you are – join a guided walking tour of Chinatown, Little Italy and Soho with local guides.

 Find your own little slice of peace at Little Island park

 New York has no shortage of visionaries with grand ideas for improving the landscape skirting the Hudson River.
-Some projects, like the High Line, are popular, others such as Hudson Yards are less well know.
+Some projects, like the High Line, are popular, others such as Hudson Yards are less well known.
 Little Island, a floating park funded by philanthropist Barry Diller and imagined by British designer Thomas Heatherwick, falls into the former camp.

 You approach the park from Hudson River Greenway, past a giant steel archway passed through by survivors of the Titanic after their rescue 110 years ago.
 But you’ll spot it before that, thanks to dozens of concrete ‘tulips’ of varying heights ‘planted’ in the river and sprouting hundreds of native plant species.
 Clustered together they form a man-made mountain linked by paths, stairways, benches and sculptures which kids can explore before rolling down the grassy hills on two sides.

 Like most outdoor venues in New York, Little Island is surrounded by views of the skyline, and food trucks.
 Unlike most other outdoor venues, it feels rustic.
 This is a place for watching sailboats drift past and inhaling the scent of herbs.
 In summer you’ll likely catch live music at the amphitheatre or a crafting session at the mobile Art Cart.
 Although whatever time of year you’re in NYC, a Go City Explorer Pass gives you free entry or discounts to over 95 tours and attractions.
 Saving money must be one of the rarest New York experiences, so grab it!